phalt/blog/content/_index.md

 draft: false
 ---

-I love building things with Python and Django.
+I love building things with Python, JS, React, and Django.

 I specialise in the design and implementation of APIs services.
 I have created some of the most [popular](https://pokeapi.co) free APIs on [the web](https://swapi.co) which are designed to demonstrate good REST practices.